-The glorification of busy and the self-importance we tie to our jobs in no way reflects our self worth, but we tend to use those as focal points to prove our value.
+The glorification of staying busy and the self-importance we tie to our jobs in no way reflects our self-worth, but we tend to use those as focal points to prove our value.
 Forgoing sleep and working through lunch depletes us and makes us resent the job.
 Take time to evaluate how your job affects all areas of your life.
-An investment into self-care is an investment in you, your loved ones and your work.
+An investment in self-care is an investment in you, your loved ones, and your work.

 I really like this worksheet.
 It’s from a book called “Transforming the Pain” by Laurie Anne Pearlman and Karen W. Saakvitne.

 Using it as a starting point really helps you take inventory of all aspects of your life.
 You are so important — not only to your school, but also to the life you have outside of work.
 Take care of yourself first so that you may be the best at taking care of others.
 You are worth it.